Alternative Propulsion Systems/Components (93)

 A supplier of complete automotive systems, modules, and single components in the following areas: chassis, climate control, electronics, exterior/interior systems, glass, fuel systems, engine management and powertrain controls.

-Westport Innovations, Inc. in Vancouver, British Columbia.
+Westport Fuel Systems, Inc. in Vancouver, British Columbia.

-Expertise in the research, development, and marketing of high-performance engines and fuel systems which use gaseous fuels such as compressed natural gas (CNG), liquefied natural gas (LNG), hydrogen, and hydrogen-enriched compressed natural gas (HCNG).
+A provider of alternative fuel systems and components.
+Areas of expertise include research, development, and marketing of high-performance engines and fuel systems which use gaseous fuels such as compressed natural gas (CNG), liquefied natural gas (LNG), hydrogen, and hydrogen-enriched compressed natural gas (HCNG).

 Xebec Absorption, Inc. in Blainville, Québec.